NextAcademy/nextacademy-oauth2-client/readme.md

 # Omniauth NextAcademy

-This repo is used for NextAcademy's strategy for OmniAuth 2.0
+This repo is used to build a custom strategy for OmniAuth 2.0 for NextAcademy.

 Instructions to use: